ktomk/PSR-HTTP/http.md

 a server to a client.
 These messages are represented by `Psr\Http\RequestInterface` and `Psr\Http\ResponseInterface` respectively.

-- Both `Psr\Http\RequestInterface` and `Psr\Http\ResponseInterface` implement
+- Both `Psr\Http\RequestInterface` and `Psr\Http\ResponseInterface` extend
   `Psr\Http\MessageInterface`.
 While `Psr\Http\MessageInterface` MAY be
-  implemented directly, implementors are encourages to implement `Psr\Http\RequestInterface` and `Psr\Http\ResponseInterface`.
+  implemented directly, implementors are encouraged to implement `Psr\Http\RequestInterface` and `Psr\Http\ResponseInterface`.

-- Both `Psr\Http\MessageInterface` extends the `Psr\Http\HasHeadersInterface`.
-  The `Psr\Http\HasHeadersInterface` MAY be implemented directly in cases where an object needs an array of HTTP headers.

 #### 1.2 HTTP Headers

 ##### Case-insensitive headers

 HTTP messages include case-insensitive headers.
-Headers are retrieved from classes implementing the `HasHeadersInterface` interface in a case-insensitive manner.
+Headers are retrieved from classes implementing the `MessageInterface` interface in a case-insensitive manner.
 For example, retrieving the "foo" header will return the same result as retrieving the "FoO" header.
 Similarly, setting the "Foo" header will overwrite any previously set "foo" header.